 Your tenants shouldn’t have to go through a ten-step process to pay their rent.
 Make it easy for your tenants by creating a clear procedure for rent payments.
 Let them know exactly when their rent is expected.
 Provide them with multiple payment methods so that tenants can choose the one that’s most convenient to them.

-You can also take advantage of applications such as AppFolio to facilitate rent collection.
+You can also take advantage of the modern software solution AppFolio to facilitate rent collection.
 However, you shouldn’t assume that all tenants can use it.
 Some tenants, especially seniors, may not be tech-savvy, so you should provide them with “traditional” modes of payment (e.g. cash and check), as well.

 The benefit of using property management software is the ability to record rent payments.
 This way, you can easily access them when it’s time to file your taxes, or when you need to support your claim in court.